10 Organic Soils

-The order corresponds with the organic soils group of the NZ Genetic Soil Classification.
-It correlates in the most part with the Histosols of Soil Taxonomy.
+The order corresponds with the organic soils group of the New Zealand Genetic Soil Classification.
+It correlates with the Histosols of Soil Taxonomy.

 Organic Soils occur in wetlands in most parts of New Zealand or under forest-produced acidic litter in areas with high precipitation.